Safeguarding Policy – Neuro Exploration

 • Arts Award sessions for young people

-• All staff, contractors, volunteers, facilitators working with or responsible for participants
+• All staff, contractors, volunteers, and facilitators working with or responsible for participants

 4. Responsibilities

-• Staff / Facilitators: Must follow this policy, take part in training, understand how to recognise and report concerns.
+Staff / Facilitators: Must follow this policy, participate in training, and understand how to recognise and report concerns.

-• Participants and Guardians: Participants under 18 or vulnerable adults should disclose any relevant existing conditions.
-Guardians / parents should consent for under-18s where required.
+Participants and Guardians: Participants under 18 or vulnerable adults should disclose relevant conditions where appropriate and with consent.
+Guardians/parents must provide consent for under-18s where required.

 5. Safe Recruitment & DBS Checks

-• Any staff or facilitators working with under-18s or vulnerable adults will undergo Enhanced DBS Checks (or equivalent) as appropriate.
+• Staff and facilitators working with under-18s or vulnerable adults undergo Enhanced DBS checks (or equivalent).

 6. Training & Induction

-• All staff / facilitators will receive safeguarding training (at least once before working with under-18s or vulnerable adults).
+• All staff/facilitators receive safeguarding training before working with under-18s or vulnerable adults.

-• Regular refresher training at least every two years.
+• Regular refresher training occurs at least every two years.

-• Familiarisation with local safeguarding authorities and referral procedures
+• Staff familiarise themselves with local safeguarding authorities and referral procedures.

 7. Reporting Concerns

-• Any safeguarding concern should be reported immediately to the DSL.
+• All safeguarding concerns must be reported immediately to the DSL.

-• The DSL will assess the concern and, if necessary, refer to the appropriate authorities (e.g. Local Authority, Children’s Social Care, or police).
+• The DSL will assess the concern and, if necessary, refer to the appropriate authorities (e.g., Local Authority, Children’s Social Care, police).

-• Confidentiality will be maintained, with information only shared on a need-to-know basis.
+• Confidentiality is maintained; information is shared only on a need-to-know basis.

-• Records will be kept (date, nature of concern, actions taken) securely.
+• Secure records are kept (date, nature of concern, actions taken).

 8. Online Safety & Digital Workshops